Sweden Student Permit

 Accommodation costs like rental rates are higher in bigger cities than in smaller cities.
 When choosing to study here students must consider living costs that include food, transportation, and social activities.
 These costs will come up to approximately 750 Euros including rent.

-Non-EU nationals require a student visa to study here.
-There are two types of student visas in Sweden based on the duration of the study program:
+Non-EU nationals require a study permit to study here.
+There are two types of study permit in Sweden based on the duration of the study program:

-- Visa type C: Short-stay visa or travel visa valid for a period not exceeding 90 days
+- Permit type C: Short-stay Permit valid for a period not exceeding 90 days

-- Visa type D: This is also called the ‘residence permit for studies’ and is given for study programs that are more than six months long.
+- Permit type D: This is also called the ‘residence permit for studies’ and is given for study programs that are more than six months long.

 - Valid passport